nazreen/native-oft-adapter-stargate-composer/README.md

 These commands route through the NativeStargateComposer on Arbitrum Sepolia hub.

+> **Note:** The second hop fee is quoted off-chain before sending.
+This avoids calling `quoteSend()` in the `lzCompose` receive path.
+If the fee deviates significantly, the compose will revert early and the message can be retried with a fresh quote.

 ```bash
 # OP (Home OFT) to Ethereum (StargatePoolNative)
 pnpm hardhat lz:oft:send \